kamer31337/nexusos/README.md

 X - ( xAI - GROK - ANTROPIC - CLAUDE ) : one investor

-we know how it works without MATHS : we are the creators
+we know how it works without MATHS : we are the creators ITS A CAUTION - much more to reveal if continue  copy projects stealing